 Be Inspired - The Pirates of Bikerafting

-Follow the tall tales & wild adventure stories by the people who define the sport: Doom, Huw Oliver (Read Huw's story!), Roman Dial, Annie Lloyd-Evans, Deane Parker, Liz Sampey & more!
+Follow the tall tales & wild adventure stories written by the people who define the sport: Doom, Huw Oliver (Read Huw's story!), Roman Dial, Annie Lloyd-Evans, Deane Parker, and Liz Sampey, Ashley Carruth, Jason Magness, and more!

 Deep dive into adventure history.
-We chronicle bikerafting's oldest missions with photos & interviews, from Roman's 1st "Hellbiking" missions in the '80s to the Lost Coast Tours in the '90s & beyond.
+We chronicle bikerafting's oldest missions with photos & interviews, from Roman's 1st "Hellbiking" missions in the '80s to the Lost Coast Tours in the '90s to Doom's dastardly desert adventures of the '00s, & beyond.

 Thanks to Our Awesome Sponsors!

 “Bikes and rafts are a really cool combination, one that will make you feel clever, especially when you ride up to the river with your boat on your bike, then paddle down it with your bike on board your boat.
 Yes, one of the all-time coolest feelings in my estimation." ~ Roman Dial

 “Advancements in boats and bikes and other technical gear has allowed those things to be combined more safely and easily, due to the functionality of the bikes and the lightweight durability of the boats these days.
 The first time someone threw a bike on a boat, it probably didn’t go that well.
 The boats weren’t up for it.
 Now the technology makes these trips possible and safer.
 And the general public is also more in tune that these things are possible.
 In 2000 there were three Alpacka Raft packrafts in the world, and now there are thousands.” ~Steve “Doom” Fassbinder